 YOU COULD PREVENT FRAUD

-With all of the recent data breaches, few of us can feel 100 percent confident that our personal information hasn’t been compromised.
-And if someone has your Social Security number, they could file a tax return in your name and then take whatever refund you’re owed for themselves.
+With cybercrime on the rise, it’s difficult to be completely confident that your personal information hasn’t been compromised in some way.
+And if someone gets access to your Social Security number, they could file a tax return in your name and help themselves to whatever refund you’re owed.

-If you are in this group, it’s best to find out early so you have more time to come up with a plan.
+If your employer didn’t withhold enough from your paycheck throughout the year, you may owe taxes.
+If you’re in the situation, it’s best to find out early so you have more time to come up with a plan.
 While the IRS can work with you to set up a payment plan, you’ll typically wind up paying more in the long run because of interest and fees.
-Having extra time to adjust your budget may mean you can pay it off in full by April 15.
+Having extra time to adjust your budget may mean you can pay what you owe by April 15 deadline.